 Wee Willie Keeler was one of the greatest contact hitters in baseball.
-One year, 30 of Keeler’s 33 home runs were inside the park.
+One year 30 of Keeler’s 33 home runs were inside the park.
 Keeler’s motto was, “Keep your eye clear, and hit ‘em where they ain’t.”

+I have tried to do this by focusing on underexploited investment opportunities.
+In the 1970s that meant stock options.
+In the 1980s I had great success with managed futures.
 Also in the 1980s, I had a family member who bet on football games.
-He knew I invested using quantitative methods, so he asked me to take a look at betting certain NFL home underdogs.
-I was skeptical and reluctant at first but then obliged him.
-I was surprised to discover there was a profit there.
+He knew I used quantitative methods, so he asked me to take a look at betting certain NFL home underdogs.
+I was skeptical and reluctant at first, but then obliged him.
+I was surprised to discover a profit opportunity there.

 Issues with Doing Well

 You should have a healthy dose of skepticism about strategies that differ from the market portfolio.
-This also means looking beyond academic studies.
-You need to be aware of how strategies actually perform real-time.
-And you need to consider how they will perform in the future as they attract more capital . .
-Dual momentum is generally ignored as an investment strategy.
-I don’t expect that to change anytime soon due to strong behavioral biases.
-These include anchoring, aversion to tactical investing, home country bias, and familiarity biases.
+This means looking beyond academic studies.
+You need to be aware of how strategies perform in real-time.
+And you need to consider how they will perform in the future as they attract more capital .
+The limitation to sports wagering now is being able to make large bets.

 Do Your Homework

 Betting lines, like financial markets, are mostly efficient.
 The way to be confident you have an edge is through extensive research and years of real-time results.
 Doing research also gives you confidence.
 It helps you stay with your approach despite short-term fluctuations in the value of your bankroll.
 Disciplined bankroll management is important for long-run success with sports or any investment.